-A senior check-out form will be distributed in Monday Advisory (May 15, 2017).
-All areas on the form must be cleared before students can pick up their cap, gown and graduation tickets.
+A senior check-out form will be distributed in Monday Advisory.
+All areas on the form must be cleared before students can pick up their cap, gown, and graduation tickets.
 All fines, class fees, and senior fee must be paid.
 All textbooks, library books, Media Center materials, and Chromebooks must be returned.
-Any lost textbooks, library books or Media Center materials (including the district issued Chromebook) will need to be paid for.
+Any lost textbooks, library books, or Media Center materials (including the District-issued Chromebook) will need to be paid for.
 Lunch accounts need to be current and any athletic fees or equipment are to be taken care of.
 Seniors will also need to complete their senior survey as part of this process.